Cost Trend in USD (Year 1 through Year 5)

 Hospitals operate increasingly complex, critical technical equipment that must be maintained on a regular (ideally, proactive) basis for the utmost accuracy and reliability to save lives and treat a wide range of patient needs—from chronic illness to emergency room crisis, to routine wellness checkup, and more.
 Maintenance costs and the technicians needed to perform diagnostic/repair/replacement tasks represent a big budget item necessary to keep things running smoothly as downtime is just not an option when human lives are on the line.
 To right size the maintenance effort and ensure that the most critical tasks were completed proactively, a community hospital partnered with Allied Reliability to implement an RCM program.

-One of the initial steps to establish an RCM program is to analyze the preventive maintenance (PM) program.
+The goal of an RCM program is to seek an optimal mix of condition-based actions, other time- or cycle-based actions, or run-to-failure to reduce overall costs (maintenance and operations) to maximize organizational readiness (facility, mission).
+One step of the development of the equipment maintenance strategies was to analyze the preventive maintenance (PM) program.
 We identified and eliminated tasks that were attempting to detect failure modes, which could be managed more efficiently via condition monitoring technologies.
 The charts below demonstrate the initial savings in dollars and man-hours as the program matured, and tasks were eliminated in year three and four.

 Calendar Year |